 You can check the GSD of your asset as follows:

-- Open the console and go to Data management.
+- Open the console and go to Data management → Map → STAC items.

-- On the asset specification, check the Ground sampling distance (GSD) field.
+- In the opened sidebar, expand the STAC asset and check the Ground sampling distance field.